Craig H. Axler

 As Executive Director, I oversee the daily operations of the synagogue, and am responsible for various duties that expand across all aspects of congregational activities.
 I serve as a liaison between congregants and the Board of Directors.

 Prior to coming to Temple Isaiah, I was the Executive Director at Har Shalom in Potomac and B’nai Shalom in Olney, as well as Administrative Director for the Religious Action Center (RAC), the social justice arm for the Reform Movement.
 Additionally, I serve on the Board of Governors of the North American, and a certified fundraising professional through the Association of Fundraising Professionals (AFP).
 I was the chair of the 2020 NAASE International Conference.

 I have a B.S. from the University of Maryland in Management and Community Studies.
-I grew up in Bowie, Maryland and now live in Columbia, MD, where I have been for more than 30 years, with my husband Todd.
-We have two adult children; Randi is married to Richard Leshin and lives in the area, with their two boys, Landon and Ilan, while Jayme is living in Virginia with her husband Justin Boling and their two children Piper and Dax.
+I grew up in Bowie, Maryland and now live in Columbia, where I have been for more than 30 years, with my husband Todd.
+We are the parents of two daughters, Randi z’l was married to Richard Leshin who lives in the area, with their two boys, Landon and Ilan, while Jayme is living in North Carolina with her husband Justin Boling and their two children Piper and Dax.